wqweto/ZipArchive/README.md

 #### Get archive entry uncompressed size

-By using `FileInfo` property keyed on entry filename in first parameter and `zipIdxSize`
+By using `FileInfo` property keyed on entry filename in first parameter and `zipIdxSize` like this

     With New cZipArchive
         .OpenArchive App.Path & "\test.zip"
         Debug.Print .FileInfo("report.pdf", zipIdxSize)
     End With

+#### List files in zip archive

+By using `FileInfo` propery keyed on entry numeric index in first parameter like this

+    Dim lIdx            As Long
+    With New cZipArchive
+        .OpenArchive App.Path & "\test.zip"
+        For lIdx = 0 To .FileCount - 1
+            Debug.Print "FileName=" & .FileInfo(lIdx, zipIdxFileName) & ", Size=" & .FileInfo(lIdx, zipIdxSize)
+        Next
+    End With

-Here are the available values for the second parameter:
+Here is a list of available values for the second parameter of `FileInfo`:

 <span> | Name
 ---    | ---